James Edward Pough: 1971 killing of David Lee Pender

 On May 8, 1971, Pough got into an argument with his best friend, David Lee Pender, who had called his girlfriend a "bitch".
-In the following scuffle, Pough grabbed a .38-caliber revolver from his girlfriend's purse and shot Pender three times, who eventually died in a hospital.
+In the following scuffle, Pough grabbed a .38-caliber revolver from his girlfriend's purse and shot Pender three times.
+Pender eventually died in a hospital.
 According to relatives, Pough never managed to get over the fact that he had killed his friend.
 Pough was initially charged with murder, though the charge was later reduced to manslaughter.
 In the end, he pleaded guilty to aggravated assault and was sentenced to five years probation, but the judgment of his guilt was withheld by the court subject to the successful completion of probation.
 It was also ruled that Pough should never be allowed to own a gun due to his violent behavior in the past, though this was never forwarded to police.
 As a result, Pough was not considered a felon and therefore was able to purchase several handguns, among them the Röhm RG-31 .38-caliber revolver he later used to commit suicide, which was registered with the police on June 4, 1979, an automatic 9mm pistol, and a .357 revolver, which was registered on September 6, 1986.
 In 1977, Pough appeared twice in court for charges of bad debt, and there was also an outstanding warrant for his arrest in a 1982 employment compensation fraud case.